On Representing Convex Quadratically Constrained Quadratic Programs via Graph Neural Networks: Theoretical Results

 \item \textit{Boundedness mapping}: for a feasible QCQP problem, we define $\Phi_{\mathrm{bound}}(G_{\mathrm{QCQP}}) = 1$ if the QCQP problem is bounded and $\Phi_{\mathrm{bound}}(G_{\mathrm{QCQP}}) = 0$ otherwise.

 \item \textit{Optimal value mapping}: for a feasible and bounded QCQP problem, we set $\Phi_{\mathrm{opt}}(G_{\mathrm{QCQP}})$ to be its optimal objective value.

 \item \textit{Optimal solution mapping}: for a feasible, bounded QCQP problem, there must exist at least an optimal solution, but the optimal solution might not be unique.
 However, if the QCQP is convex, there exists a unique optimal solution $x^*$ with the smallest $\ell_2$-norm among all optimal solutions.
-Therefore, for \textbf{convex} QCQP we define the optimal solution mapping to be $\Phi_{\mathrm{sol}}(G_{\mathrm{QCQP}})$ = $x^*$.
-Since the optimal solution with the smallest $\ell_2$-norm may not be unique for non-convex QCQP, we do not define its optimal solution mapping.\footnote{In fact, Section \ref{sec:non_convex_counter_examples} shows that there exists a pair of non-convex QCQPs that cannot be distinguished by any GNNs.
-Thus, even if an optimal solution mapping for non-convex QCQPs is defined, GNNs cannot universally approximate it.}
+Therefore, for a \textit{convex} QCQP we define the optimal solution mapping to be $\Phi_{\mathrm{sol}}(G_{\mathrm{QCQP}})$ = $x^*$.
+Since the optimal solution with the smallest $\ell_2$-norm may not be unique for non-convex QCQPs, we do not define its optimal solution mapping.\footnote{In fact, Section \ref{sec:non_convex_counter_examples} shows that there exists a pair of non-convex QCQPs that cannot be distinguished by any {MP-GNNs based on tripartite graph representation}.
+Thus, even if an optimal solution mapping for non-convex QCQPs is defined, MP-GNNs cannot universally approximate it.} \end{itemize} \end{definition}